IU-PR/Capstone_project/content/docs/2024/LAN/week1.md

 ### **Value Proposition**

 - Identify the Problem:
 Finding roommates in universities presents a significant challenge for many students.
 The difficulties arise from the need of a harmonious environment in which students can live and thrive.
 Having like-minded friends can be a tremendous source of motivation.
-In addition to that, managment of day-to-day responsibilities in a group of stangers is a challenging task for many.
-We seek to offer a solution that would reduce the everyday stress of liviing in a dorm room.
+In addition to that, management of day-to-day responsibilities in a group of strangers is a challenging task for many.
+We seek to offer a solution that would reduce the everyday stress of living in a dorm room.

 - Solution Description:
-We offer a comprehensive roommate matching platform that is tailored to help find compatable dorm roommates, making the task of moving to a dorm much easier.
+We offer a comprehensive roommate matching platform that is tailored to help find compatible dorm roommates, making the task of moving to a dorm much easier.
 By utilizing a detailed questionnaire and matching algorithms we ensure that students are paired with compatible roommates based on personality traits and lifestyle preferences

 - Benefits to Users:
-   - **Reduced Stress**: With compatible roommates students reduce dayly stress and avoid conflicts.
+   - **Reduced Stress**: With compatible roommates students reduce daily stress and avoid conflicts.
    - **Enhanced Academic Performance**: A supportive and peaceful living environment allows students to concentrate better on their studies.
    - **Improved Social Life**: Living with like-minded individuals can lead to lasting friendships and a more enjoyable university experience.